Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement: Method

 Following the setup of LIBERO, the robot operates in a tabletop environment containing three objects: two visually distinct cans and a stove.
 As illustrated in Figure~\ref{fig:libero_stove}, each episode consists of three tasks which reflects the structure of episodic memory \cite{tulving1972episodic,clayton1998episodic}.

-\textbf{Tasks} Each trial consists of three tasks, each intentionally designed to require the model to retain and reason over information from previous observations at different aspects: \begin{enumerate}[noitemsep,topsep=0pt,leftmargin=*] \item Grasp one of the cans, as specified by the instruction, and place it on the stove to heat. \item After a period of time (given in the instruction), remove the can from the stove and return it to its original location. \item Once the position of the first can has been restored, grasp the remaining can and place it on the stove. \end{enumerate}
+\textbf{Tasks} Each trial consists of three subtasks, each intentionally designed to require the model to retain and reason over information from previous observations at different aspects: 1) Grasp one of the cans, as specified by the instruction, and place it on the stove to heat.
+2) After a period of time (given in the instructions), remove the can from the stove and return it to its original location.
+3) Once the position of the first can has been restored, grasp the remaining can and place it on the stove.

-This task design requires the model to retain episodic memory, integrating information about what happened, where it occurred, and when it took place \cite{tulving1972episodic,clayton1998episodic}.
+This task design requires the model to retain \emph{episodic memory}, integrating information about what happened, where it occurred, and when it took place \cite{tulving1972episodic,clayton1998episodic}.
 First, the robot must remember the initial spatial layout in order to return the first can to its original position (where).
 Second, it must track the elapsed time since the can was placed on the stove to determine when to remove it (when).
 Third, it must remember which can has already been heated in order to correctly select the remaining one for the final step (what).

 These requirements prevent the task from being solved using only the current observation or a short observation history.
 We use Robosuite \cite{zhu2025robosuitemodularsimulationframework} as the simulation framework to produce the dataset.
 The layout and the oracle demonstrations are programmatically generated.
-More details of the benchmark could be found in Appendix \ref{app:dataset_memory}.
+More details can be found in Appendix \ref{app:dataset_memory}.